databrary/design/ridir-16/narrative.md

 Databrary currently stores spreadsheet files in a small number number of formats, but even if the files are well-structured, the information within them is not searchable.
 Working closely with a technical advisory group from a selected subset of coding tool developers (see pp. X-X) commonly used by developmental researchers, Databrary will develop ways for users to upload coding spreadsheets linked to videos and make the codes available for visualization and search across the library.

-Databrary will build the capacity to export imported codes into their native formats in an open, text-based file format (probably XML, CSV, and/or JSON) that could in principle be imported back into any desktop tool that supported the format (*since most tools don't support import, we should probably just export to native formats where possible*).
+Databrary will build the capacity to export imported codes back into their native formats wherever possible.
+In addition, we will support export into an open, text-based file format (probably XML, CSV, and/or JSON) that could in principle be imported back into any desktop tool that supported the format.
 These features will provide information for the search capabilities described in Aim 1, and they will reduce barriers to sharing coded videos across labs that use different coding tools.

 3. Design and implement ways for authorized Databrary users to create electronic code manuals that link text-based or numeric tags to richer descriptions of code definitions, including video snippets or exemplars.